(La version française suit la version anglaise)

 Tout embrasser — notes complémentaires

 La lenteur peut être une forme de résistance, et le corps un antidote.
-Face à la dématérialisation de l’art et des images, l’accélération du temps et la montée en puissance des algorithmes, j’ai décidé d’aller physiquement à la rencontre de toutes les œuvres d’art, autant pour en faire mon matériau que pour en apprécier, à travers une expérience réelle, la charge, la matérialité, les nuances et les subtilités.
+Face à la dématérialisation de l’art et des images, l’accélération du temps et la montée en puissance des algorithmes, j’ai décidé d’aller physiquement à la rencontre de tous les tableaux et toutes les œuvres d’art, autant pour en faire mon matériau que pour en apprécier, à travers une expérience réelle, la charge, la matérialité, les nuances et les subtilités.
 Dans mon quotidien, je me suis libéré de l’obligation de choisir entre faire de l’art ou voir de l’art.
 Dans ma pratique, ce travail à partir de fichiers en haute résolution produit des résultats qui sont impossibles à obtenir autrement, que ce soit à partir de reproductions d’œuvres ou d’images glanées sur le web.

 Si Matière noire se déploie à l’échelle d’un temps long, le protocole qui dicte les étapes de sa réalisation est simple.
-Sur le plan technique, cet ouvrage est proche d’une forme d’artisanat numérique, qui à certains égards s’apparente davantage à la pratique de la peinture qu’à la création d’images de synthèse complexes.
+Sur le plan technique, cet ouvrage est proche d’une forme d’artisanat numérique, qui à plusieurs égards s’apparente davantage à la pratique de la peinture qu’à la création d’images de synthèse complexes.
 Matière noire ne requiert que l’usage d’un appareil photo numérique et l’exécution de quelques opérations simples à l’aide d’un logiciel courant de traitement de l’image, sans programmation ni scripts.

 Au gré de mes déplacements, ce sont les prises de vue dans les musées qui conditionnent à la fois le contenu et le rendu de Matière noire. À proprement parler, je ne choisis pas les œuvres qui deviennent mon matériau.
 Devant chaque objet, je dois cependant déterminer s’il s’agit ou non d’une œuvre d’art visuel moderne ou contemporain, ce qui soulève évidemment la question de la limite, et celle, parfois, de mes propres limites.